 On an early morning in Inle Lake, July of 2009, I rode my rented bicycle around the off beaten dirt path through villages for a few hours passing through small hut houses and schools.
 As I approached a classroom with adorable children gazing out, I searched for my camera in my purse and realized that it must have fallen out along my journey.
 I began to panic as 10 days of my photos through Southeast Asia were potentially gone!

 Finding Honest People in the World is a Priceless Ordeal

 Tracing back my route for the next half hour, with little hope to find my camera, an elder, thinly-framed gentleman waved me down.
 He had a large smile with missing teeth and held out my camera to return to me.
 With no English, he scurried a few workers with broken English from inside the Orange factory to come out and help translate.

 Besides returning the camera to me, they wanted to learn about me.
 They offered me tea, asked where I came from, why I decided to visit their village, asked about my family as they shared about themselves.
-They like many others you meet in poverty stricken areas will share the hardship they face working long hours but very little complain.
-Gratitude in having large families and a network of friends is what keeps their souls shining.
+They like many others you meet in poverty-stricken areas will share the hardship they face working long hours but very little complain.
+Gratitude is having large families and a network of friends is what keeps their souls shine.

 Some Highlights of Things to Do in Inle Lake

 - Spend time bicycling through villages and farms

 - Hire a guide to take you on a boat ride to visit local villages that specialize in different crafts

 - Visit the remaining Long-Neck Tribe Women (by boat ride)

 - Meet people from various villages along the water and their specialty craft in weaving, farming, etc